herbowicz/deno/TERMS.md

-# Meet Me Terms of Service
+# Deno Dev Terms of Service

 ## Introduction

 Deno Land Inc ("Deno", "company", "we", "our", "us") is a corporation registered in Delaware, USA doing business as "Deno".

-These Terms of Service ("Terms") govern your use of our service Meet Me ("Service") located at https://herbowicz.deno.dev operated by Deno Land Inc doing business as Deno.
+These Terms of Service ("Terms") govern your use of our service Deno Dev ("Service") located at https://herbowicz.deno.dev operated by Deno Land Inc doing business as Deno.